Skip to main content

 });

 But you don't have to.
-The flow-level schema only needs to define fields that aren't already declared by blocks — or fields that the flow configuration itself references (like in clientData compute functions).
+The flow-level schema only needs to declare fields that aren't already declared by blocks, or fields the flow itself references (like in a client.expose list or a client.derived compute function).

 The point is blocks shouldn't depend on flows.
 A counter block that needs messageCount declares it on itself.
 A mode-switching block declares mode.
-Neither needs to know about the other's state.
-Neither is coupled to a specific flow definition.
+Neither needs to know about the other.

 // These blocks work in any flow — they bring their own state requirements